creptic/qbt-onadd/README.md

 # qbt-onadd
- - Sets custom settings to a single torrent in qBittorent, when added or run manually.
+ - Sets custom settings to a single torrent in qBittorent server (webui), when added or run manually.
  - Does not effect global settings, or torrents in qBittorrent.
 No cron required.
  - Add tag(s), change upload and download speeds, ratio limit, seeding time, and /or category.
  - Customize values depending on category(s) ,defined tracker(s), or a list of trackers.